visgl/deck.gl/docs/developer-guide/views.md

 function onViewStateChange({viewId, viewState}) {
   if (viewId === 'main') {
-    // When user moves the camera in the FPV, the minimap should follow currentViewState = {
+    // When user moves the camera in the first-person view, the minimap should follow currentViewState = {
       main: viewState,
       minimap: {